22 minute read

 For example, some graph traversal algorithms work best on sparse graphs, while others work best on dense graphs.
 Some filesystems are optimized for read access, while others might be optimized for a write-heavy system.

 The answer is: It depends!
 While, this answer is almost always correct, it is rarely accepted.
-What is more important perhaps is modify the question, extending it to include the context you wish to examine and the metrics you wish to obtain.
+What is more important perhaps, is to modify the question, extending it to include the context you wish to examine and the metrics you wish to obtain.

 An application can be implemented in a multithreaded way, which we have talked about at length.
 An application can also be implemented in a multiprocess way.
 Both strategies can be used to provide concurrency.